 Niemann Pur is a refugee scholar.
 She praises Koat’s paintings inside the lecture room.

-- Most of these attending faculty members — about 86 percent — do no longer and can’t hold directly to secondary college.
+- Most of these attending faculty members — about 86 percent — no longer and can’t hold directly to secondary college.

-- There are not enough school rooms, educated instructors or teaching materials for the South Sudanese refugees.
+- There are not enough school rooms, educated instructors, or teaching materials for the South Sudanese refugees.

 - The South Sudanese refugees research their local language and English, even as their teachers work to evolve to the Ethiopian training curriculum.